 Fermented Foods - A Summary

 Humans have been making use of fermented foods since the dawn of time.
 Whether science can conclusively determine the effects of probiotics remains to be seen, but the information that exists shows many people all over the world have noticed improvements in their overall health when introducing fermented food in their diets.
-Check out our wonderful OSU recipes for quick and easy recipes that all incorporate this fermented food in some way and let us know how you succeeded to make them a part of your lifestyle on our Instagram, Twitter, or Facebook.
+Check out our wonderful OSU recipes for quick and easy recipes that all incorporate this fermented food in some way and let us know how you made them a part of your lifestyle on our Instagram, Twitter, or Facebook.